Keepnox/claymore-monitor-vue/README.md

 ## Run Project
 * After the installation and edited config.json file is run command `npm run dev`
 * Open Browser `http://localhost:3000` or `http://{this-pc-ip-address}:3000`

+## NOTE
+>>
+    If You This error is encount
+    `Cannot read property 'name' of null`
+    Please wait a few minutes and refresh browser page